S3BGlobalTechnologies/Deployment-Docs/Prerequisites.md

 - Using Chocolatey
   choco install kubernetes-cli

-  -Test to ensure the version you installed is up-to-date:
+  - Test to ensure the version you installed is up-to-date:
   ` kubectl version --client`